AnantaPoudyal/online_cloth_recommendation_system_4_77/README.md

 Requirements
 To run this website, you will need to install the following:

-Django
+Django,
-MySQL, mysql-connector, and mysqlclient
+MySQL, mysql-connector, and mysqlclient,
-NumPy
+NumPy,
-Pandas
+Pandas,
-Pillow
+Pillow,
-Scikit-learn
+Scikit-learn,
-TensorFlow
+TensorFlow,
-Jet
+Jet,
 Additionally, you need to install XAMPP to manage the database server.

 Database Setup